-This document provides information on the Bank's consolidated financial performance and includes pertinent disclosures based on the Basel Committee on Banking Supervision's Basel III framework and OSFI's Pillar 3 Disclosure Guideline for SMSBs, B-6 and B-20 guidelines.
-Effective Q2 2023, the Bank implemented the Basel III reforms according to the final Capital Adequacy Requirements Guideline, Leverage Requirements Guideline, SMSB Capital and Liquidity Requirements, and Pillar 3 Disclosures for SMSBs issued by OSFI.
+This document provides information on the Bank's consolidated financial performance.
+Our consolidated regulatory capital requirements are determined by OSFI's Capital Adequacy Requirements (CAR) guidelines, which are based on the Basel Committee on Banking Supervision's Basel III framework.
+The Bank's disclosure also aligns with OSFI's Pillar 3 Disclosure Guideline for SMSBs, B-6 and B-20 guidelines.
+This disclosure is compiled in accordance with the final Capital Adequacy Requirements Guideline, Leverage Requirements Guideline, SMSB Capital and Liquidity Requirements, and Pillar 3 Disclosures for SMSBs issued by OSFI.
 These disclosures are intended to provide market participants with information regarding the risk profile of the Bank and the application of the Basel regulatory requirements, as well as information related to the Bank's residential mortgage loans portfolios to enable market participants to evaluate the Bank's residential mortgage underwriting standards.